Sramana Mitra: This is not exactly a wedding planning site? It’s a bridesmaid shopping site.

 Sramana Mitra: Take us through a bit more of the step-by-step business building process.
 What are some of the key things that happened once you launched?
 It sounds like social was a big customer acquisition strategy.
 What were the other strategic moves in the process?

 Ilana Stern: On the customer acquisition side, what’s interesting is we started with the consumer research.
 The time I spent doing consumer research acted as the building blocks for what we ultimately built and how we found our customers.
-With regards to customer acquisition, we had very specific leads to find targetable customers.
+We had very specific leads to find targetable customers.
 If you think about an engaged woman, for example, on Facebook, her status is engaged.
-If you think about some of the digital channels, there are ways that customers are really making themselves known.
+Customers are really making themselves known in some of the digital channels.
 We were really focused on the highly qualified leads.
-It wasn’t trying to get Weddington Way out there to everyone but specifically focused on this customer and finding her where she is.
+Our focus was not on trying to get Weddington Way out there for everyone, but specifically n this customer and finding where she is.

 Sramana Mitra: Was Google PPC the primary customer acquisition strategy?